just-injoey/Acads/ISCP_RoundTable/Oct 25/Lecture.md

 -------------------------------------------------------------------------
-TRY data structure
+TRY data structure <br>
-yeh data structure jo hai bahut jyada values ko store karne mai kaam aayega jaise ki ek dictionary hai, which has 1 million words, the other standard data structures ki aukkad nai hai yeh store karne ki, but if we use TRY data structure then we can easily store it.
+yeh data structure jo hai bahut jyada values ko store karne mai kaam aayega <br>
+jaise ki ek dictionary hai, which has 1 million words, the other standard data structures ki aukkad nai hai <br>
+yeh store karne ki, <br>
+but if we use TRY data structure then we can easily store it. <br>
 -------------------------------------------------------------------------